pl3onasm/Knights-tour/README.md

 # ♞ Knight's tour

 This program returns a path for a knight's tour on a nxn chessboard, where n <= 1000.
 The output consists of a list containing the coordinates indicating the successive knight's jumps on the chessboard.
 For n < 32 a graphical representation is included in the output file.
+If no tour is possible, the program outputs an appropriate message.

 ## ♘ Usage